Levi Drake Rodriguez: Professional career

 Rodriguez initially received little attention as a prospect for the NFL draft, but began getting noticed after being named the most valuable player of the Tropical Bowl with 3.5 sacks, and having an impressive pro day performance.
 Clint Dolezel said that, of Rodriguez's pro day performance: "He freaking dominated.
 Smaller guys in his position were fatigued and struggling towards the end.
 He finished and he says, 'That's it?'"
 He weighed at 290 lb in college but began adding weight with what The Athletic described as a "eat-as-much-as-humanly-possible diet", as he was considered small for a defensive tackle.
 He had added 7 lb by the time of the Tropical Bowl and was 306 lb by the time of the draft.

 Prior to the 2024 NFL draft, Rodriguez was chronicled anonymously by The Athletic as their yearly "Prospect X" – identifying the "most overlooked player" in the draft.
 He was ultimately selected in the seventh round (232nd overall) of the draft by the Minnesota Vikings.
 He became the first person from East View High School to be chosen in the draft and was the first Texas A&M–Commerce player selected since Antonio Wilson in 2000, who was also selected by Minnesota.

-On November 2, 2025, during a Week 9 game against the Detroit Lions, Rodriguez blocked a field goal in the fourth quarter which was the returned by Isaiah Rodgers to the Lions’ 26-yard line.
-The Vikings would go on to win 27–24, and Rodrigues won NFC Special Teams Player of the Week.
+On November 2, 2025, during a Week 9 game against the Detroit Lions, Rodriguez blocked a field goal in the fourth quarter, which was then returned by Isaiah Rodgers to the Lions’ 26-yard line.
+The Vikings would go on to win 27–24, and Rodriguez won NFC Special Teams Player of the Week.